 The numbers of the forever charade are endless, but one important set has to do with energy efficient cars.
 The hearings in the US Congress on efficiency of fuel use in automobiles has very modest goals to be reached years from now, although automobiles already exist that get well over 40 miles per gallon (i.e., the Prius).
 Why so many years in the future?
 During World War II, the United States survived a terrible beating at Pearl Harbor and the Philippines and had to do something at once - not in the future, but NOW.
 Japan's zero fighter plane was superior to the American one, so better ones were built - at once, not in the distant future.
-The United States also built amphibious ships that never existed before and vast numbers of ships that could surround lwo Jima as far as the eye could see.
+The United States also built amphibious ships that never existed before and vast numbers of ships that could surround Iwo Jima as far as the eye could see.
 All this activity and much more were completed in a period of approximately 4 years!
 Are people supposed to believe that the United States cannot produce large numbers of fuel efficient automobiles when Richard Rusk, in the apartment next to mine, is already driving one?
 Has the nation that survived the Great Depression and World War II suddenly become so fearful that it can no longer function after hearing bad news for which remedial measures are at hand?
-Major individual conservation (i.e., use less energy per capita) and public transportation matching that in Europe and Japan (e.g., change from rails to trails to trails to trails to trails).
+Major individual conservation (i.e., use less energy per capita) and public transportation matching that in Europe and Japan (e.g., change from rails to trails to trails to rails) could be improved substantially in the short term and dramatically in a few years (i.e., not 2025, but 2015).